Cloud technology enables organizations of all sizes to move out of on-premises data centers majorly to cut the cost and increase agility.

 - Amazon Web Services (AWS)

-Amazon, a world leading cloud provider that came in 2002 into the market and became the clear market leader globally.
+Amazon, a world-leading cloud provider came in 2002 into the market and became the clear market leader globally.

 The Amazon Web Services (AWS) majorly works on ‘Infrastructure-as-a-service'(IaaS) and ‘Platform-as-a-service (PaaS) architecture.
 It has a market share of 33 percent.

-However, Amazon has challenges on Pricing, in terms of matrices, impact on architectural decisions and the cost to support services.
+However, Amazon has challenges with Pricing, in terms of matrices, impact on architectural decisions and the cost to support services.

 To learn more about Amazon AWS, click on this link